markjamesm/BaseballSharp/README.md

 ## About

-Baseball Sharp is an unofficial .NET API client for accessing the public facing (but undocumented) MLB Stats API.
-Currently runs on .NET 7.
+Baseball Sharp is an unofficial .NET API client for accessing the public facing (but undocumented) MLB (Major League Baseball) Stats API.
+Currently runs on .NET 8.

 ## Usage